 6 imported COVID-19 cases reported in Shanghai

-The first patient is a Chinese working in Egypt who arrived at the Shanghai Pudong International Airport on December 30.
+The first patient is a Chinese working in the Maldives who arrived at the Shanghai Pudong International Airport on June 5 via Sri Lanka.

-The fourth patient is a Zambian who arrived at the Shanghai airport on December 31.
+The second patient is a Chinese working in Ethiopia who arrived at the local airport on June 8.

-The fifth patient is a Chinese studying in the United States who arrived at the Shanghai airport on December 31.
+The fifth patient is a Chinese working in Cambodia who arrived at the local airport on June 9.

-The sixth patient is a Chinese visiting relatives in the US who arrived at the Shanghai airport on January 1.
+The sixth patient is a Chinese studying in the US who arrived at the local airport on June 9.

-All the new cases have been transferred to the designated hospital for treatment, while 137 close contacts on the same flights with them have been put under quarantine and observation at designated places.
+All new cases have been transferred to the designated hospital for treatment, while 187 close contacts on the same flights with them have been put under quarantine and observation at designated places.

-No asymptomatic infection cases are undergoing medical observation now, the health commission said.
+No suspected local cases were reported, and no asymptomatic infection cases are undergoing medical observation now, the local health commission said.